d3clane/HashTable/README-en.md

 In this project, a hash table is implemented using the chain method and the following parts of it are investigated:

-1. hash functions to see which one distributes the most evenly across the hash table.
+1. Hash functions to see which one distributes the most evenly across the hash table.
 2. Performance of hash table lookup operation and possibilities to optimize it.

 Let's describe how a hash table is organized.